stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/03-creating-the-connector.markdown

 Recall that Connectors are Screenlet components that make server calls.
-Also recall that by making your server calls in Connectors instead of Interactors, you gain an additional layer of abstraction and can also support list Screenlet pagination.
+Also recall that by making your server calls in Connectors instead of Interactors, you gain an additional layer of abstraction.

 In this article, you'll create Entry List Screenlet's Connector.
 Because this Connector is so similar to that of Guestbook List Screenlet, the steps to create